flucoma/flucoma-cli/README.md

-# Fluid Corpus Manipulation: PD Objects Library
+# Fluid Corpus Manipulation: Command line interface

 This repository hosts code for generating the command line executables and documentation resources for the Fluid Corpus Manipulation Project.
 Much of the actual code that does the exciting stuff lives in this repository's principal dependency,  the [Fluid Corpus Manipulation Library]().

-* A wrapper from our code to the PD API, that allows us to generate PD objects from a generic class.
+* A wrapper from our code that allows us to generate command-line executables from a generic class.
-* Stubs for producing PD objects for each 'client' in the Fluid Corpus Manipulation Library.
+* Stubs for producing an executable for each 'client' in the Fluid Corpus Manipulation Library.
 * CMake code for managing dependencies, building and packaging.

 # How to Build

 ## Pre-requisites

 * [CMake](http://cmake.org) >= 3.11
-* A C++ 14 compliant compiler for Mac or Windows (via XCode tools on Mac;  Visual Studio 17 >= 15.9 on Windows; GCC or clang on Linux)
+* A C++ 14 compliant compiler for macOS or Windows (via XCode tools on macOS;  Visual Studio 17 >= 15.9 on Windows; GCC or clang on Linux)

 ## Dependencies

 These will be downloaded and configured automatically, unless you pass CMake a source code location on disk for each (see below):

 * [Fluid Corpus Manipulation Library]()
 * [Eigen](https://gitlab.com/libeigen/eigen) (3.3.5)